 Predicted glucose values are based on the current CGM glucose reading, its trend line, the expected rise from recent carb intake, and any glucose reduction expected from the residual insulin on board (IOB).
 IOB is determined by the time entry for the duration of insulin action setting (DIA) or insulin action time (IAT) becomes a critical setting because it determines the estimated IOB.

-Insulin stacking hidden by short DIA times becomes a serious threat when the buildup of insulin exceeds an AID’s ability to reduce insulin through suspension of the basal rate.
+Short DIA times hide insulin stacking and become a serious threat when the buildup of insulin exceeds an AID’s ability to reduce insulin through suspension of the basal rate.
 Short DIA times blind the wearer and the AID to residual units of stacked active insulin and make it impossible to determine the exact number of grams of carb required to treat a particular low glucose.

 JDRF and FDA Step Up to the Fast Pace of Diabetes Technology

 Interest in AID devices is quite high.
 The market share in 2017 of $90 million is expected to grow to $279 million by 2024.1 While this is encouraging, advances in medical devices and software for treating diabetes often outpace insurance company policies that allow a pump or CGM to be replaced only every 4 to 5 years.

 Older corporate policies left diabetes device wearers encumbered with outdated and less accurate equipment for months or years until the entire system can be replaced.
 If a particular component is replaced, it may not work with other older components or those of another manufacturer.
 In this case, the wearer could be shackled to one manufacturer when another offers improved technology.

 To address this issue, the Juvenile Diabetes Research Foundation (JDRF) encouraged the FDA in August 2017 to consider an Open Protocols Initiative that would allow plug and play AID components to be more readily interchanged, giving users more choices and better access.